ColorPane, a suite of color tools for Studio [v0.5.0]

-ColorPane is a suite of color tools for designing Roblox projects.
-Included in this plugin are:
+ColorPane is a suite of color tools for Roblox Studio plugins.
+Some of the tools included are:

 • A color editor with a color wheel, several types of sliders, and various color palettes, with the ability to create, import, and export your own palettes.